-In March 2003 and then again in March 2010, the Lottery entered into agreements with its primary instant ticket printers, whereby the printers retain title to the instant ticket inventory until the instant tickets are sold.
-Under the March 2003 agreement, the Lottery pays the vendor a fee based on a fixed percentage of the instant tickets sold.
-Under the March 2010 agreement, the Lottery pays the vendor a fee based on a fixed percentage of the net instant tickets sold; net instant tickets representing instant tickets less prize, spoiled, stolen, and promotional tickets.
+In March 2010, the Lottery entered into an agreement with its primary instant ticket printer, whereby the printer retains title to the instant ticket inventory until the instant tickets are sold.
+Under this agreement, the Lottery pays the vendor a fee based on a fixed percentage of the net instant tickets sold; net instant tickets sold represents instant ticket sales less prize, spoiled, stolen, and promotional tickets.
 In addition, in March 2010, the Lottery signed an agreement with a secondary instant ticket printer, whereby the Lottery purchases and owns the tickets printed.
 These tickets are carried at the lower of cost or market using the specific identification method.

-At the end of fiscal year 2013, the Lottery was distributing games printed under the two March 2010 agreements; while at the end of fiscal year 2012, the Lottery was distributing games printed under the March 2003 agreement and the two March 2010 agreements.
+At the end of fiscal years 2014 and 2013, the Lottery was distributing games printed under the two March 2010 agreements.

-As of June 30, 2013 and 2012, \$12,825 and \$33,077, respectively, of instant tickets are included in inventory.
-For each year respectively, \$24,139 and \$0 of merchandise prizes for second chance drawings are also included in inventory.
+As of June 30, 2014 and 2013, \$67,769 and \$12,825, respectively, of instant tickets are included in inventory.
+For each year respectively, \$55,122 and \$24,139 of merchandise prizes for second chance drawings are also included in inventory.